MPCMEvolution/MPCMArchive/abstracts/02-working-tree-life-comparative-studies-build-tailor-phylogenies-interspecific-datasets.md

----
-title: "<strong>Chapter 2:</strong> Working with the Tree of Life in Comparative Studies: How to Build and Tailor Phylogenies to Interspecific Datasets"
+# <strong>Chapter 2:</strong> Working with the Tree of Life in Comparative Studies: How to Build and Tailor Phylogenies to Interspecific Datasets
-date: "2014-06-12"
----

 by **László Zsolt Garamszegi** and **Alejandro Gonzalez-Voyer**